SnowflakePowered/librashader/README.md

     It is the caller's responsibility to blit the surface back to the backbuffer.
 * Runtime-specific differences
   * OpenGL
-    * Copying of in-flight framebuffer contents is done via `glBlitFramebuffer` rather than drawing a quad into an intermediate FBO.
+    * Copying of in-flight framebuffer contents to history is done via `glBlitFramebuffer` rather than drawing a quad into an intermediate FBO.
     * Sampler objects are used rather than `glTexParameter`.
     * Sampler inputs and outputs are not renamed.
 This is useful for debugging shaders in RenderDoc.
     * UBO and Push Constant Buffer sizes are padded to 16-byte boundaries.